camsenec/linkedIn-visualizer/README.md

 Note: How to obtain your Connections.csv data
 https://www.linkedin.com/help/linkedin/answer/66844/export-connections-from-linkedin?lang=en

-If note is included in the first three lines, delete the lines and make the line with "First line", "Last Name", ..., "Connected on" to the beggining.
+**NB!** If note is included in the first three lines, delete the lines and make the line with "First line", "Last Name", ..., "Connected on" to the beggining.

 ## Project Description
 ### Overview